pivotal/docs-tap/supply-chain/development/how-to/create-workloads.hbs.md

 >**Note**
 >The `tanzu workload apply` command can used to create **or** update a `Workload`.

-You can use the `tanzu workload` CLI plugin to observe the `Workload` and the `WorkloadRuns` created by the `SupplyChain`.
+You can use the `tanzu workload` CLI plug-in to observe the `Workload` and the `WorkloadRuns` created by the `SupplyChain`.
 Follow the [Observe the Runs of your Workload](./observe-runs.hbs.md) how to guide for instructions.

 ## Delete a Workload